codeaye/template/README.md

-# Tauri React Template
+# Tauri Yew Template

-This is essentially a react-ts and tauri template but with a folder structure i prefer more.
+This is essentially a yew and tauri template but with a folder structure i prefer more.

 ## Installation